• Skip to primary navigation

 • Recipe FAQs

-• Shrimp thaws and cooks in minutes, making this recipe fast and easy.
+• Shrimp thaws and cooks in just minutes, making this a quick and easy option for busy weeknights.

 Scroll down to the recipe card below for full information on ingredients and amounts.